AriFordsham/GHCWiki/ghc-kinds.md

 can be used to type check generalised algebraic kinds, avoiding the need for coercions.
 While this would still require some implementation effort, it should be "doable".

+# Better support for kinds in Template Haskell

+Currently there is no support for promoted datatypes, or the kind `Constraint`, in Template Haskell.

+**Future work:** address [ \#5612](http://hackage.haskell.org/trac/ghc/ticket/5612), designing and implementing a way for Template Haskell to reify the new kinds.